 Odour impacts are not considered to be a major issue during construction.
 There is existing odour control equipment on site and odour management strategies in place, which would be used to continue to control odours during construction.
-It is expected that any works that could increase odour emissions (e.g. cut-over to new OCU) would be planned and executed such that the magnitude and duration of elevated offsite odour impacts is minimised.
+It is expected that any works that could increase odour emissions would be planned and executed such that the magnitude and duration of elevated offsite odour impacts is minimised.